By Francis Koster, Ed.D.

-Our own government has a long history of taxpayer subsidy to emerging new industries to help them get on their feet.
-Recipients of this include the railroad industry in the 19th century, the oil and gas industry in the early 1900s, the coal industry in the 1930s and the nuclear power industry in the 1950s.
-The current hot political debate about “picking winners and losers” has been ongoing for almost 200 years.
+Our own government has a long history of using a taxpayer subsidy to help an emerging industry get on its feet.
+Recipients of this include the railroad industry in the late 1800s, the oil and gas industry in the early 1900s, the coal industry in the 1930s, and the nuclear power industry in the 1950s.
+The current hot political debate about “picking winners and losers” has been going on for almost 200 years.

-The second form of subsidy might be called the “cow pie subsidy.”
+The second form of subsidy might be called the “cow-pie subsidy.”
 One way to look at this is to imagine that the cow who ate your hay also wandered into your living room and left you a present.
 You would have to pay to have the mess cleaned up.
-Again, because your neighbor moved some cleanup costs off his books and onto yours, his price to the consumer can go down, and he can sell (and profit) more.
+Again, because your neighbor moved some clean-up costs off his books and on to yours, his price to the consumer can go down, and he can sell (and profit) more.
 However, the cost you bear went up.
 Your pain was his gain.

-After being mined, when this coal is burned to make electricity near your home, these costs become yours as well.
-Communities located near coal-fired electrical generating plants have health care per individual two to five times greater for folks living near the plant than for those living farther away, totaling in excess of $4 billion annually.
+When this coal is burned to make electricity near your home, these costs become yours as well.
+Communities located near coal-fired electrical generating plants have health-care costs per individual that is two to five times greater than for folks living further away, totaling in excess of $4 billion annually.4

 Take all those health impacts, add to them the taxpayer subsidies, and you have one large cow-pie of a cost not in the price of electricity.
 This is market-distorting subsidy.
 If these costs are ignored, then other cleaner ways to make electricity seem uneconomical.

-We can create a better future for our country, and our children, by counting all the costs into the price of energy, including subsidies and harm done to our family and friends.
+We can create a better future for our country, and our children, by counting all the costs into the price of energy and food, including subsidies and harm done to our family, friends, and downstream generations.
 If we do, we will make better choices.

 And as you attempt to quantify the return on investment on your project, calculate the return on investment using price, and then do it again using costs.
 Present both to the decision-makers.